- We advise you to exercise normal safety precautions.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change.
 Contact the nearest Embassy or Consulate of Denmark for the most up to date information.

-Denmark is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Denmark without a visa in some circumstances.
+Denmark is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Denmark without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for further information.

 People travelling directly to or from a country outside the European Union (EU) who are carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.